FRANCE

 First stamp(s) traced by compiler:

-1865 for Turkey.
 M. G. Richard, Paris.

 First stamp(s) traced by compiler:

 1881 for Haiti.
-SOGÉIM [SOcieté

-d'IMprimérie], [Where?].
+d'IMprimerie], [Where?].

-English language translation of name:
+English language translation of name: General

-Abbreviation known by: SOGÉIM.
+Abbreviation known by: SOGEIM.

 First stamp(s) traced by compiler: 1963

 for Madagascar.
-The first stamp from

 First stamp(s) traced by compiler: 1921